welbinator/releasewp/README.md

 1. Receives a title and Markdown content via POST request
 2. Converts the Markdown to HTML using Parsedown
 3. Sanitizes the content for security
-4. Creates a new WordPress post with the custom post type `update`
+4. Creates a new WordPress post with your configured post type
 5. Returns success/error status

 **Perfect for**: Automatically publishing release notes, changelogs, or version updates from your GitHub repository to your WordPress site.